git-pull/website/code_explorer/django-vs-flask.rst

 :ref:`module <tut-modules>`.
 It's kind of like an ``eval``, but strictly for importing. `It happens here <https://github.com/django/django/blob/1.11.2/django/conf/__init__.py#L110>`_.

-It's available as an environmental variable is projects commonly have multiple settings files.
+It's available as an environmental variable as projects commonly have multiple settings files.
 For instance, a base settings file, then other files for `local, development, staging, and production <https://en.wikipedia.org/wiki/Deployment_environment>`_.
 Those 3 will have different database configurations.
 Production will likely have